MDMD sponsors occasional opinion polls, and monitor the results of other opinion polls on right-to-die issues.

 March 2019 MDMD/ National Centre for Social Research Poll

 The Guardian reported on a MDMD/ NatCen poll.
 It investigated the acceptability of various forms of assisted dying.
 93% of respondents found assisted dying acceptable in at least some situations when the person was suffering from an incurable illness which would eventually kill them.
 This reduced to 88% when the additional restriction of the person being within 6 months of dying was added.
 88% found it acceptable in at least some situations when the condition was not one which would eventually cause death.
 88% found it acceptable when the person was suffering from early stage Alzheimer’s disease, provided that the assisted death was before the person lost the mental capacity to make a life ending decision.
-Full details on the opinion poll can be found here.
+Full details on the opinion poll result can be found here, with technical information here.

 January 2018 YouGov poll in Scotland